joez2450/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process

 As of now, I am defining a problem in transportation (the first stage of EDP).
 The problem I wish to solve with my Freedom Project is **improving the safety of transportation**.
-After this, I have to research the problem thoroughly by looking at various informative websites and communicating with other peers who will be working with me on this project.
+With this in mind, I have to research the problem thoroughly by looking at various informative websites and communicating with other peers who will be working with me on this project.

 ## Skills
 One skill I learned while working on this blog is Effective Googling.
 During this task, a lot of googling was required.
 To gather important information efficiently, I had to think of ways to get better search results.
 I added words like "technology, impact, everyday life, and change" in my searches.
 From this method, I was quickly able to gather the information I needed regarding transportation.